sylvaticus/juliatutorial/functions.md

 ## Templates (type parametrisation)

-Functions can be further specified with which type they works using templates:
+Functions can be further specified regarding on which types they works with, using templates:

 `myfunction{T<:Number,T2}(x::T,y::T2,z::T2) = 5x + 5y + 5z`